aminforouzandehmehr/Forouzandehmehr2024-hiPSC-CMs-Model-hiMCES/README.md

 * `params_and_states_7_EAD_models.m`: Parameters to generate the SET version of the model
 * `rho.m`: rho function (Eq.
 15 in the manuscript)
 * `BiomarkerCalc.m`: Calls functions to calculate AP, CaT, and Contractile biomarkers (Table S1 in the manuscript)
+* `run_hiMCES.m`: This commit will add function to run hiMCES model.
+It has similar functionality to the MasterCompute_hiMCES, except you can override any single value from the function arguments, without overriding implementation of the function.